 Example of a bad food score:

-It is certainly not the case that the people who do not peak on a banana do not peak on anything else.
-It is also not the case that people who do peak on a banana always have a higher glucose result than those who do not peak on a banana.
-We’ll cover this in the next post.
+No definitely not.
+It’s not that the people who don’t peak at a banana don’t peak at anything else.
+It is also not the case that people who do peak on a banana always have a higher blood sugar level than those who do not peak on a banana.